REPORTING AND RESOLUTION FRAMEWORK2022-12-20T13:33:47-05:00

 • Centralization of various subjects within one report mechanism

-• Communication with the author of the report through Alias is possible even if the reports are anonymous
+• Communication with the author of the report through Integrity Counts is possible even if the reports are anonymous

 Yes, reports can be made anonymously and the system is 100% confidential.
 When a report is filed, the author is invited to create a log in password to enable them to re-access their own report.
 Only the appropriate Triage Officer will have access to the details and will communicate through the system with the report author.